Ronan Finn: UCD

 Finn was signed by UCD in 2005 and went straight into the under-21 team.
 He was a member of the side that won a second straight Dr. Tony O'Neill Under-21 League Championship, scoring the winning goal in the final against Shelbourne.
 His impressive displays earned him a call-up to the first-team squad towards the end of the season.
 He made his League of Ireland debut for UCD in a 1–0 defeat against Longford Town in November 2005.
 He made his home debut the following week on 18 November against Shamrock Rovers, again as a substitute, and also scored his first senior goal in this fixture.

 Finn started the 2006 season back in the under-21s.
-He regularly began to make the match day squad from the beginning of June, making a couple of brief substitute appearances.
-However he got his chance to impress as he was handed his first senior start away to Sligo Rovers in August and was named the man-of-the-match in this game.
+He regularly began to make the match day squad at the beginning of June, making a couple of brief substitute appearances.
+However, he got his chance to impress when he was handed his first senior start away to Sligo Rovers in August and was named the man-of-the-match in this game.
 He became a regular name on U.C.D. manager Pete Mahon's teamsheet for the remainder of the season.
 Finn made his FAI Cup debut in the third round against Limerick and scored his first goals of the season in this game, scoring twice in a 3–1 win.
-His displays did not go unnoticed and he was nominated for the PFAI Young Player of the Year award and also won the UCD Supporters' New Player of the Year.
+His displays did not go unnoticed, and he was nominated for the PFAI Young Player of the Year award and also won the UCD Supporters' New Player of the Yea.

 Finn secured his place as a regular in centre midfield in 2007.
-He forged a partnership with fellow Irish under-21 international Shane McFaul, helping UCD reach the semi finals of both the League and FAI Cups.
+He forged a partnership with fellow Irish under-21 international Shane McFaul, which helping UCD reach the semi-finals of both the League and FAI Cups.

 With the retirement of Tony McDonnell and the departure of Shane McFaul in 2008, Finn became one of the most experienced central midfielders at the club and formed a new partnership with Alan McNally in the centre.
-He began the 2008 season with good form in the opening games against Derry City and Bray Wanderers.
-UCD struggled, however, as the season went on and were eventually relegated after finishing bottom of the Premier Division.
+He began the 2008 season in good form in the opening games against Derry City and Bray Wanderers.
+However, UCD struggled as the season went on and was eventually relegated after finishing bottom of the Premier Division.

 Following relegation, UCD lost almost all of its first-team squad but Finn decided to remain to complete his degree in Sports Management at the university.
-Finn was handed the captaincy of this squad by Martin Russell and led them to promotion and the 2009 First Division title.
+Finn was handed the captaincy of this squad by Martin Russell who led them to promotion and the 2009 First Division title.
 He was subsequently named the PFAI First Division Player of the Year for 2009.